luca992/Interactive-Lab-Hub/Lab 1/README.md

 **Are there things that seemed better on paper than acted out?**

+* When acting out the planned interaction, things seemed to go as planned.
+I did not run into a scenero that I did not expect.

 **Are there new ideas that occur to you or your collaborators that come up from the acting?**

+* One idea, I came up with was to add a single button.
+The button could be to switch through the objects that the orb is capable of locating.

 ## Part C. Prototype the device